gh-productivity-workshops/PetSpotR/workshop/README.md

 8. GitHub Copilot should suggest an HTML dropdown with several locations, but they're probably not the right ones for us, so let's provide more context.
 9. Update the comment to `<!-- Dropdown menu with 5 locations in [your city] -->` - replace [your city] with the name of your city and hit Enter again
 10. GitHub Copilot should make some more accurate suggestions.
 Hit Tab to accept.
-11. Make further changes to ensure `div` elements are closed, and modify as needed - Copilot is likely to help here as well.
+11. Make further changes to ensure `div` elements are closed, and modify as needed - GitHub Copilot is likely to help here as well.

 #### 6. Add to the PetModel